 The structure of written Devanagari

-Devanagari is an alphasyllabary and the heart of the writing system is the Akshar.
+Devanagari is an alphasyllabary and the heart of the writing system is the akshar.
 It is this unit, which is instinctively recognized by users of the script.
 To understand the notion of akshar, a brief overview of the writing system is provided in this Section and the akshar itself will be treated in depth in Section5.4.

 The writing system of Devanagari could be summed up as composed of the following: